Player’s prices are slightly changing during the Fantasy Champions League campaign. Let’s quickly explain, how price changes work in UCL Fantasy.

 How do UEFA Champions League Fantasy price changes work?

 According to the Official UCL Fantasy Rules, player prices always remain the same until Matchday 2 deadline.
 But before Matchday 3, some player’s prices might change depending on their performance in the previous game(s).

-Usually, prices change by 0.1 or 0.2 million – if a player score a lot of points in previous games, his price will likely increase.
-If player’s performance was bad and he did not deliver as he should have, his price might fall.
+Usually, prices change by 0.1 or 0.2 million – if a player scores a lot of points in previous games, his price will likely increase.
+If the player’s performance was bad and he did not deliver as he should have, his price might fall.

 Basically, Official UCL Fantasy rules say that the points scored are the main factor that drives price changes.
 That is a bit different from FPL Price changes, which are based on a number of transfers in and out.

 When do price changes happen?

 So you do not need to worry about price changes on any other day between matchdays as we worry about them in FPL between gameweeks.

 Thanks to that, price changes do not urge you to make early transfers and you can always wait with your transfer plan until a few minutes before the deadline.

 Can we predict price changes in UCL Fantasy?